5 Steps: Make More Engaging Content (So You Can Easily Attract Ideal Clients)

 - Have the patient courage to go deep to uncover your dream clients’ unspoken pain

-- Listen until your ears bleed
+- Listen to their words until your ears bleed

 - Stay empathetic to the problems your clients obsess over

-Then what?
-Your clients’ agonizing problems become your personal content goldmine.
-All so that you choose the most engaging topics for your amazing blog posts.
 Remember, you’re creating content ‘only’ for your audience of potential clients.
 Not for ‘everyone’ who has the problems you help solve.

 And we don’t stop there; see Step 3 for what to do with the gems you uncover.

-So now, how do you come up with meaty, irresistible topics?
-By planning ahead.
-You morph into a squirrel gathering nuts for the upcoming winter.
-Based on conversations with clients, you endlessly craft questions to answer in your content, that dream clients are starving for.
+Based on conversations and VoC research with clients, you endlessly craft questions to answer in your content, that dream clients are starving for.
 You’re constantly collecting, dreaming up, and formulating juicy topics.

 You jot them all down.
-Keep a notebook,.
-Dictate into your phone snippets of blog and social media ideas while you’re stopped at a traffic light.
+Keep a notebook.
+Dictate into your phone snippets of blog and social media ideas while you’re walking the dog.
 Or scribble them on sticky notes.
-If you’re like me, you’ll brainstorm engaging content ideas while having a glass of wine.

 As you’ve gathered by now, you’re never done storing up potential content ideas!
 Let’s organize your wonderful gems in Step 4…